Wali-Mohamed/used_car_price_prediction/README.md

 python test.py

 ```
-make sure of the local host number
+make sure of the local host number by editing test.py in the port number.
+Change from 9696 to 5000
-usually is 5000

 ### Deactivate the environment
 ```bash
 exit